leopck/ChuWi-Cube-i7-Book-Hackintosh/README.md

 - Power management for battery detection (Right now it detects it as AC powered not battery powered)
 - Built-in Front Camera
 - Built-in Back Camera
+- The capacitive Home Button on the touchscreen (Windows logo)

 ## What I haven't tested:
 - micro SD slot